Updated April 2018

 A typical arrangement finds the landlord’s broker or listing agent splitting the commission on a closed deal with the tenant’s broker.
-There can nuances to the structure of the deal, but by and large, you, the tenant are not responsible for your broker’s fee.
+There can nuances to the structure of the deal, but by and large the tenant is not responsible for a broker’s fee.

 6. How do I get free rent?

 Some landlords are obliging.
-Hence the Tenant Improvemnt Allowance.
+Hence the Tenant Improvement Allowance.

 According to recent reports, TIA’s soared 12 percent last year.

 7. How long is the whole leasing process going to take?